 What won't happen if I make a report?

 We will not reveal your identity or details you wish kept confidential unless it is necessary to obtain information about the incident, or to take action related to the incident.
+While we cannot assure confidentiality in all instances, we will attempt to keep your personal information private to the extent that we can while acting in response to your report.

 We will not take any sort of retaliatory action against you for reporting, or not reporting, a problem in good faith.